Abdul Haris Nasution: Fall from power and opposition

 Nasution then decided that the opponents of the regime should make a major statement.
-He gathered ABRI members who were disgruntled with the Suharto regime such as former governor of Jakarta Ali Sadikin, former chief of police Hoegeng Iman Santoso, and former deputy army chief of staff Mochamad Jasin.
-Former prime ministers Mohammed Natsir and Burhanuddin Harahap as well as PDRI chairman Syafruddin Prawiranegara joined in.
-Together with many other well-known critics of the government, they signed a petition which would become known as Petisi 50 (Petition of Fifty), so-called because there were 50 signatories.
+He gathered ABRI members who were disgruntled with the Suharto regime such as former governor of Jakarta Ali Sadikin, former chief of police Hoegeng Imam Santoso, and former deputy army chief of staff Mochamad Jasin.
+Former prime ministers Mohammad Natsir and Burhanuddin Harahap as well as PDRI chairman Syafruddin Prawiranegara joined in.
+Together with many other well-known critics of the government, they signed a petition that would become known as Petisi 50 (Petition of Fifty), so-called because there were 50 signatories.
 The petition was signed on 5 May 1980 and delivered to the DPR on 13 May 1980.
-It called for Suharto to stop interpreting Pancasila to suit his own ends and for ABRI to be neutral in politics instead of favouring Golkar.
+It called for Suharto to stop interpreting Pancasila to suit his ends and for ABRI to be neutral in politics instead of favouring Golkar.
 The DPR, especially members of the United Development Party (PPP) and the Indonesian Democratic Party took the petition seriously and asked Suharto to respond on the issue.
-Suharto replied that his speeches on 27 March 1980 and 16 April 1980 were a sufficient enough response.
-He added if there were any problem, the DPR could pass a motion for a special investigation.
-Here the PPP and PDI members stopped, knowing that their motion would be defeated because of by Golkar dominance.
+Suharto replied that his speeches on 27 March 1980 and 16 April 1980 were sufficient response.
+He added if there were any problems, the DPR could pass a motion for a special investigation.
+Here the PPP and PDI members stopped, knowing that their motion would be defeated because of Golkar's dominance.
 For signatories to the petition such as Nasution, Suharto imposed travel bans and made business dealings difficult so that the petition signatories would have a hard time making a living.

 Reconciliation

-By the beginning of the 1990s, Suharto was beginning to adopt a policy of political openness, and enforcement of Petition of 50 Signatories' punishment was loosened.
+By the beginning of the 1990s, Suharto was beginning to adopt a policy of political openness, and enforcement of the Petition of 50 Signatories' punishment was loosened.
 In June 1993, when he was in hospital because of illness, Nasution was visited by the army's top brass.
 He then received a visit from BJ Habibie, Suharto's Minister of Technology.
 Habibie then invited Nasution and the other signatories to visit his shipyard and the aircraft factory which had been put under his jurisdiction.
 The government also began claiming that although there was a travel ban for the Petition of 50 Signatories, the ban did not apply to Nasution.
 For his part, Nasution denied criticising the government, preferring to call it a "difference of opinion".
 Finally, in July 1993, Suharto invited Nasution to the Presidential Palace for a meeting.
 This was followed by another meeting on 18 August 1993, after the Independence Day celebrations.
 Nothing political was talked about, but it was clear that both men were keen to reconcile their differences.

 In an interview in 1995, Nasution encouraged Indonesia to go through a reconciliation process so that the nation could be united under the leadership of Suharto.
 On 5 October 1997, on the occasion of ABRI's anniversary, Nasution was given the honorary rank Jenderal Besar, a rank that he shared with Suharto and Sudirman.